Rajpratik71/opscode-summit-2013-wiki/Tuesday-azure-1000.md

 Important to know when someone pushes a cookbook or uses `knife node edit` - who did it - for auditing, so that processes can be put in place to manage.
 Right now don't know who changed what.

 Different use case for auditing - customers have straight guidelines for change management - ITIL/SA16 - for compliance purposes.
+Hook would be perfect for this.
+System to Hook into: Tivoli event manager, Logstash, stated.
+Need something out of the box.